How to build WordPress on AWS

 Hello.

-I'm Yagitani from the System Solutions Department, and I dyed my hair for the first time in my life last month, but I didn't follow the steps and dyed it blue the first time.
+I'm Yagiya from the System Solutions Department.
+I dyed my hair for the first time last month, but I didn't follow any specific steps and ended up dyeing it blue on the first try.
+It

-Now, this is my first post on the Beyond blog, and I'm going to write about how to build a LAMP environment using AWS services, and ultimately how to make it possible to post to WordPress.
+Well, this is the first post on Beyond Blog, and I'm going to write about how to build a LAMP environment using AWS services, and ultimately how to post to WordPress.
+It would

-It would be too long to write about each service in detail, so I will only briefly write about the settings.
+be too long to go into detail about each service, so I'll just briefly cover the settings.

-*Web and DB will be created in a configuration where they coexist.
+*The web and database will be created in a coexisting configuration.

 AWS